Energy poverty is on the rise, and it's a complete disgrace.

 Worst of all for his kids is, if their friends come over, Mark requests that they don't charge their phones in his home.

 In a first world country, this is absolutely ridiculous.

 The problem is that stories and struggles like Mark's are becoming increasingly common.

 This isn't the Australia I want to live in.

 We said it at the start it bears repeating.

 The rising trend of energy poverty, in a country like Australia, is an absolute disgrace.

-That’s why here at Electricity Monster we’re passionate about finding a sharp rate for each and every Australian.
+Above all, that's why here at Electricity Monster we're passionate about finding a sharp rate for each and every Australian.

 As we saw above the rising cost of power is putting some real pressure on Australian families, and it's more important than ever to know if you're getting a sharp rate.

 And this is why making the call to Electricity Monster is the smart move to make.